| Using Movies to Transform

 their child brings them to a healing understanding of themselves

+and each other.
 Ordinary People: a suicidal teen's

 (Timothy Hutton) struggle to overcome his survivor's guilt